 Royal Penguins are one of the most social birds in the world.
 They live in large colonies and interact with each other frequently.
 They communicate through vocalizations and body language.
 These behaviors are important for establishing dominance and building relationships between individuals within their colony.

-See also What is Russell Terrier Animal
+See also What is Rockhopper Penguin Animal

 Royal Penguins are monogamous and form strong pair bonds that last for many years.
 These pairs will often preen each other, feed each other, and defend each other from predators.
 They also use their vocalizations to alert each other of danger or to call for help if one partner is in trouble.